MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

 - To build Admin utilities, see the alternate source files in the PlayFab CSharpSdk zip file located in `{CSharpSdk}/PlayFabClientSDK/sources`.

-For a list of all available client API calls, or many other topics, see [PlayFab API References](../../api-references/index.md).
+For a list of all available client API calls, or many other articles, see [PlayFab API References](../../api-references/index.md).